 The attractive southern metropolis of Atlanta, the capital of the US state Georgia, is the international gateway to the southern United States.
 The up-and-coming city combines the atmosphere from the classic “Denied by the wind” and the American Civil War with modern architecture and a lively scene.

 Dynamic, busy and full of good surprises: the city with its five million inhabitants has a distinctive nightlife with many music clubs, as well as a symphony, ballet and opera of world class.
 The home of Nobel Prize winners Martin Luther King and Jimmy Carter offers many attractions.
-According to allcitycodes, Atlanta has a population of 416,474.
+Atlanta has a population of 416,474.

 The fascinating metropolis of the southern states shines with gigantic shopping malls, the World of Coca-Cola, tours through CNN, the Georgia Aquarium, the Centennial Olympic Park with interactive water features and the art gallery High Museum.
 Here you can experience the life’s work of civil rights activist Martin Luther King up close.